What is Smartphone Insurance and Should You Get One?

 Smartphone insurance plans are usually offered to mobile postpaid subscribers who want to insure their new or existing phones.
 Premiums are paid monthly.

-To file a claim for replacing a lost or damaged phone, you’ll have to report the incident to the telecom company or insurance provider, complete a claim form, submit the required documents, and wait for the delivery of your replacement unit.
+To file a claim for damage insurance for mobile, you’ll have to report the incident to the telecom company or insurance provider, complete a claim form, submit the required documents, and wait for the delivery of your replacement unit.
 You’ll also be required to pay a participation fee, which is a fixed amount paid out of pocket once you make a claim.

 Phone insurance coverage differs in the Philippines but the following features are typically part of a basic mobile protection plan.
 Check with your provider for the following phone insurance features.